 Learn more about the proposed changes

 We are also working closely with the team implementing the Tauranga Cycle Plan.
 They are working towards building a connected network of cycleways throughout the city that cater to all ages and abilities.
 This will provide additional and safer options for people to get to around the city, whether it’s to get to work, school, exercise or take a ride with friends and family.

 We began our conversation with the Tangata Whenua Collective in February 2018, talking with them about our study to improve provisions for public transport, walking and cycling through the Cameron Road corridor.
 In early 2020 the project team began to engage with local hapū Ngai Tamarawaho and Ngati Tapu.
 We are looking to them for further collaboration and guidance on this project from a placemaking perspective and for how cultural aspects can be brought into the design process.

 Community Liaison Group

-The Community Liaison Group is made up of a group of representatives from the business community, residents, landowners and schools that are in the area of Stage 1 of this project.
+The Community Liaison Group is made up of a group of representatives from the business community, residents, landowners and schools that are in the area of Stage one of this project.

-The importance of the Community Liaison Group (CLG) is to help make sure that this community is kept up-to-date and well informed about Stage 1 of the project.
-This group is helping us determine what aspects are most important and which ones are more flexible and bring the project to a level where public feedback will have a genuine impact on the design development process.
-Additionally, it will allow potential conflicting opinions and agendas to be recognised, considered and responded to in the concept design.
+The importance of the Community Liaison Group (CLG) is to help make sure that this community is kept up-to-date and well informed about stage one of the project.
+This group of 30 is helping the project design team through concept design into detailed design working through localised concerns, and developing ideas and solutions.